google/zetasql/docs/arrays.md

 +------+-------------------------+
 ```

-Note that flattening arrays with a `CROSS JOIN` excludes rows that have empty
+Flattening arrays with a `CROSS JOIN` excludes rows that have empty
 or NULL arrays.
 If you want to include these rows, use a `LEFT JOIN`.

 ```sql